rekha-balan/azure-docs-test2-pr.nl-NL/articles/cdn/cdn-cors.md

 ### <a name="for-complex-requests"></a>For complex requests:

-A complex request is a CORS request where the browser is required to send a *preflight request* (i.e. a preliminary probe) before sending the actual CORS request.
+A complex request is a CORS request where the browser is required to send a *preflight request* (that is, a preliminary probe) before sending the actual CORS request.
 The preflight request asks the server permission if the original CORS request can proceed and is an `OPTIONS` request to the same URL.

 > [!TIP]
 > For more details on CORS flows and common pitfalls, view the [Guide to CORS for REST APIs](https://www.moesif.com/blog/technical/cors/Authoritative-Guide-to-CORS-Cross-Origin-Resource-Sharing-for-REST-APIs/).